-Connecticut companies with 50 or more employees are required to provide training on sexual harassment prevention to all of their supervisory personnel.
+From January 1, 2021, Connecticut companies with three or more employees are required to provide training on sexual harassment prevention to all employees.

 All new supervisory employees must be trained within six months of their assumption of a supervisory position.

 As required by the legislation, the Connecticut Commission on Human Rights and Opportunities has developed and and made online training materials available at no cost to employers that fulfill the training requirements.

 - CHRO will periodically present this training as a live webinar, but the training module will also be posted online for viewing at any time.

 - Content is the same for supervisors and employees, and will run two hours, divided into four segments, so people will be able to complete the training in smaller sessions if desired.

 - Content will consist of several video vignettes of hypothetical scenarios, supplemented with Powerpoint slides.